 - Respect boundaries.
 While you should be friendly with your business contacts, there are boundaries.
 Your client is not the person you will call at three in the morning when you're scared or sick.
 Nor will you spend a Saturday afternoon gossiping with them.
 That's okay.
 You have other friends for that.

 For a while I had a post-it note up on my wall that said 'Your clients are not your friends.'
 It sounds ridiculous, but, if you're an overly-friendly person, you might need a reminder like that!
 Setting boundaries is important for both sides of the business relationship and you need to be sure you enforce them.

 Dorie Clark, writing on Forbes.com, offers four practical suggestions of small things that you can do to build a business relationship.
-Her advice on online relationship building is particularly helpful.
-As she mentions, many people connect through social media and never interact with each other again.
+Clark's advice on online relationship building is particularly helpful.
+As Clark mentions, many people connect through social media and never interact with each other again.
 That's not building a relationship.